 - Despite what we have learned all our lives growing up, life is not a matter of individual effort, ability, and achievement.
-How well you do in school is a result of your individual academic efforts and capabilities, but it’s independent from your classmates.
-This is even more evident in the Chinese education system where the final exams account for 100% of your course grades, and your gaokao exam score is the sole determinant of which university you end up in.
 As the author puts it, “the private knowledge and private skill that are so useful in the classroom are insufficient in organizations.
 Individual success in organizations is quite frequently a matter of working with and through other people, and organizational success is often a function of how successfully individuals can coordinate their activities.”
 In short – drop your books and join some clubs.

-- In most classes, there are always right vs. wrong answers, but real life doesn’t work that way.
-I like to think of school life vs. the real life as an Venn diagram, where there is a portion of school life that can be applied to real life, but a large chunk of it is pretty irrelevant (such as how to register for class and memorizing the difference between Doric and Ionic order columns).
+- In most classes, there are always right vs. wrong answers, but real life doesn’t.
+I like to think of school life vs. the real life as an Venn diagram, where there is a portion of school life that can be applied to real life, but a large chunk of it is pretty irrelevant.

 But here comes the more important part – the reality of decision-making:

 - At the moment a decision is made, we cannot possibly know whether it is good or bad

 - We invariably spend more time living with the consequences of our decisions than we do in making them